Quasi-periodicity and multi-scale resonators for the reduction of seismic vibrations in fluid-solid systems: Waves in a large cluster of fluid-filled containers

-If we connect the system of resonators to the container and we perform the dispersion analysis by imposing the quasi-periodicity conditions at the boundaries of the periodic cell, as described in Section~\ref{2DDispersion curves}, we find that new dispersion curves appear in correspondence of the modes of the resonators.
-These dispersion curves lie within the frequency interval $(0,10)\si{\hertz}$, in agreement with the design target.
+If we connect the system of resonators to the container and we perform the dispersion analysis, we find that new dispersion curves appear in correspondence with the modes of the resonators.
+These dispersion curves lie within the frequency interval $[0,10]\si{\hertz}$, in agreement with the design target.
 In Fig.~\ref{DispersionCurvesResonators} we present the results for the case $h_{\textup{W}} = h_{\textup{T}}/2$, namely when the containers are half-filled with fluid.
 Narrow stop-bands open up in proximity of the new dispersion curves, where waves decay exponentially; furthermore, standing waves are detected at the limits of the pass-bands.